neuralworm/ThemeFav/README.md

 # ThemeFav for VSCode

-This extension allows you to create and organize a list of your favorite themes and quickly switch between them (a feature vanilla VSCode lacks).
+Create favorites lists and group your favorite themes together.

 ## Features